pchaigno/pchaigno.github.io/_posts/2024-12-05-first-cilium-pull-request.md

 git log # Check everything looks alright. git push origin [your_branch] --force-with-lease
 ```

+Don't forget to mark conversations in the pull request as resolved if you addressed them.
+The pull request cannot be merged until all conversations have been resolved.

 After addressing a review, always re-request a review from the reviewer.